 - Whole green lentils - Dried green lentils are readily available and widely used because they hold their shape well when cooked.
 They also take longer to cook than red lentils, so adjust the cooking time of the red lentils recipe.
 Learn how to cook green lentils, boost their flavor, and use them in various dishes.

 - Beans - If you're out of lentils, you can substitute them with dried beans, which are also rich in health benefits.
 Which beans, though?
 It depends on what you have in your pantry and what you are making.
 For soups, chilis, and stews, pinto beans, kidney beans, and cannellini beans are popular choices.
-Chickpeas and black beans are great to toss into salad bowls, tacos, or wraps.
+Borlotti and black beans are great to toss into salad bowls, tacos, or wraps.

 - Grains - In some recipes, you can substitute red lentils with nutrition-packed grains such as bulgur, millet, barley, buckwheat, or even types of rice like brown or black rice.
 These alternate grains work well if you use them in salads or even soups.